M a k i n g v a p o r w a v e o n a b u d g e t

 For more information on the creation process itself I'd recommend r/makingvaporwave.

-I personally use SunVox, which is a mix of a tracker and a modular synth.
+I personally use Renoise, which is a tracker with modern DAW capabilities.

-Trackers aren't that popular outside of chiptunes these days, so below I list only "modern" DAWs.
+Trackers aren't that popular outside of chiptunes these days, but I'll include some with VST support below anyway.

 These are all free, but I don't have any experience with them myself, so I can't tell you much about them.